aragon/aragon-court/docs/4-entry-points/2-controller.md

         - **Appeal step factor:** Increasing factor for the number of jurors of each dispute round
         - **Max regular appeal rounds:** Number of regular appeal rounds before the final round is triggered
         - **Final round lock terms:** Number of terms that a coherent juror in a final round is disallowed to withdraw
-        - **Appeal collateral factor:** ‱ multiple of juror fees required to appeal a preliminary ruling (1/10,000)
+        - **Appeal collateral factor:** ‱ multiple of dispute fees required to appeal a preliminary ruling (1/10,000)
-        - **Appeal confirmation collateral factor:** ‱ multiple of juror fees required to confirm an appeal (1/10,000)
+        - **Appeal confirmation collateral factor:** ‱ multiple of dispute fees required to confirm an appeal (1/10,000)
         - **Min active balance:** Minimum amount of juror tokens that can be activated
 - **Authentication:** Open
 - **Pre-flight checks:**